ChrisVifzack/ChrisVifzack.github.io/_posts/2024-08-11-replication-pitfalls.md

 ## 4. Setting replicated properties on the client

 I've heard the general advice to **never ever** do this!
-With the main argument that it messes up change detection for OnRep nofify callbacks.
+With the main argument being that it messes up change detection for OnRep nofify callbacks.
 Which is true.
-However, this general "never do this" advice is idiotic.
+However, I disagree with the "never do this" advice.

 There are cases where you want explicit control and all you need are the correct **replication conditions**!

-For example, if the **owning client** should manage their local value independently, while other clients (aka "simulated proxies") still receive the replicated value from the server, use `COND_SimulatedOnly`:
+For example, if the **owning client** should manage their local value independently, while other clients (aka "simulated proxies") still receive the replicated value from the server, one can use `COND_SimulatedOnly` as replication condition on the property like so:

 ```cpp
 void AMyActor::GetLifetimeReplicatedProps(TArray<FLifetimeProperty>& OutLifetimeProps) const